kubenow/KubeNow/docs/bootstrap.rst

 Bootstrap Kubernetes on a host cloud
 ====================================

-This step depends on the cloud provider that your are going to use.
+This step is slightly different for each host cloud.
 Here you find a section for each of the supported providers.

-.. contents:: Jump to your section of interest
+.. contents:: Sections
   :depth: 2

 Bootstrap on OpenStack